Maurice Duplessis

 The first three years in government were difficult for Duplessis as the government struggled to respond to the ongoing hardships of the Great Depression.
 That term saw the introduction of several key welfare policies (such as the universal minimum wage and old-age pensions), but the effort to strengthen his rule by calling a snap election in 1939 failed as his campaigning on the issue of World War II backfired and his government left the economy in a poor state.
 However, the Conscription Crisis of 1944 propelled him back to power in that year's election.
 Duplessis then served as premier until his death.

 As was the general trend of the time, he presided over a period of robust economic growth due to the rising demand in resources, which the province used to develop Côte-Nord and rural areas.
 Duplessis was a strong proponent of economic liberalism and implemented pro-business policies by keeping taxes low, refraining from regulation and adopting pro-employer labour policies, in particular by cracking down on trade unions.
-"Le Chef" usually met the federal government's initiatives with strong resistance due to his convictions on provincial autonomy.
+He usually met the federal government's initiatives with strong resistance due to his convictions on provincial autonomy.
 In the social domain, Duplessis maintained and protected the traditional role of the Catholic Church in Quebec's society, notably in healthcare and education.
 He was ruthless to the perceived enemies of the Church or of the Catholic nature of the province, such as Jehovah's Witnesses, whom he harassed using his government's apparatus.
 Communists were persecuted under the Padlock Law, which Duplessis authored in 1937.

 Duplessis's legacy remains controversial more than 60 years after his death.
 Compared to the Anglophones, the French Canadians remained worse off in the province where they constituted a majority just as his government was courting Anglophone and out-of-province businessmen to invest.
 This clientelist relationship with the business spheres often morphed into outright corruption.
-"Le Chef"'s authoritarian inclinations, his all-powerful electoral machine, staunch conservatism and nationalism, a cozy relationship with the Catholic Church, the mistreatment of Duplessis Orphans and the apparent backwardness of his model of development were also subject of criticism.
-Thus his critics labelled the period the Grande Noirceur, which stuck in Quebec's society in a large degree thanks to the efforts of those who led the Quiet Revolution in the 1960s.
-This was also the initial general opinion of historians and intellectuals, but since the 1990s, academics have revisited Duplessism and concluded instead that this assessment required nuancing and placement in the contemporary perspective and, in some cases, advocated outright rejection of that label.
+Duplessis's authoritarian inclinations, his all-powerful electoral machine, staunch conservatism and nationalism, a cozy relationship with the Catholic Church, the mistreatment of Duplessis Orphans and the apparent backwardness of his model of development were also subject of criticism.
+His critics label his tenure as the Grande Noirceur, a term popularized during the Quiet Revolution in the 1960s.
+Since the 1990s, academics have revisited Duplessism and concluded that the assessment of his rule requires nuance and, in some cases, have advocated outright rejection of the pejorative label.